Research and Study Opportunities

 How can we do things better, faster, bigger (or smaller), greener or just different?
-Questions like these drive innovation, which is something Ireland is committed to, and just one of the reasons we place 8th on the Global Innovation Index.
+Questions like these drive innovation, which is something Ireland is committed to, and just one of the reasons we place in the top 20 on the Global Innovation Index.

 Research and Study in Ireland

 Ireland already has a reputation for excelling in research and creative discovery, due to four main factors:

 - World renowned research institutes with state-of-the-art facilities

 - Many research and study collaborations, including partnerships with industry and universities